-The BRN's current executive officer was appointed on June 4, 2020, and has served as acting executive officer since February 2, 2020.
+The BRN's current executive officer was appointed June 4, 2020, and has served as acting executive officer since February 2, 2020.
 The BRN is unique in that the executive officer must be a licensed RN.
-The BRN's executive officer requirement is discussed further under Current Sunset Review Issues, Issue 4.
+The BRN's executive officer requirement is discussed further on page 23 under Current Sunset Review Issues, Issue #4: Executive Officer Requirement.